godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 ______

 Before we test this, we need to change something in ``_physics_process``.
-While we're holding an object, we really don't want to be able to change weapons or reload, so change ``_physics_process`` to the following:
+While we're holding an object, we don't want to be able to change weapons or reload, so change ``_physics_process`` to the following:

 ::